 It concentrated on 33 colonies found in two national parks and monitored their growth over seven years.
 The study found that the growth rate was affected by the weather, pond location, age, and if the colony had kits.

 During winter, both adults and babies reduce the tail size and body mass, particularly those living in young colonies.
 Beavers grow more during the summer, and their tails grow larger too.

 In a study conducted by Arthur Pearson on the growth and reproduction of beavers, they were noted to grow at a rate of about 0.058 lbs per day.

 How Big is a Beaver’s Tail?

 Beavers have flat tails that are 15 inches long and almost 6 inches wide.
 This massive, broad tail is handy when the species are on land.
-As beavers stand with their two hind legs for gnawing along tree trunks and branches, this tail acts as an added leg, allowing the rodent to balance better.
+Beavers stand on their two hind legs to gnaw tree trunks and branches.
+The tail acts as an added leg, allowing them to balance better.

 The tail is also used as a lever when beavers want to drag bulky, big, and heavy branches along the bank or by the side of the dam.

-However, while the tails of beavers stand as an excellent tool, there’s a common misconception regarding their use.
-According to the Washington Department of Fish and Wildlife, these species’ tails aren’t used for plastering mud on the dams.
+While the tails of beavers are an excellent tool, there’s a common misconception regarding their use.
+According to the Washington Department of Fish and Wildlife, the tails aren’t used for plastering mud on dams.
 While this is a common belief, it is entirely inaccurate.

 Beavers store energy in their tails in the form of fat and increase their fat supply in colder weather by as much as 60%!